FAQ

 Longer answer:

+I wait until a bunch of new pieces pile up, and then I’ll work on a shop update.
+I’m prioritizing in-person markets and occasional retail orders right now, so online releases happen just a few times a year.
 Not being a full-time artist/craftsperson means I don’t feel pressure to produce and sell at a high volume.
 I get to make work that speaks to me and sell it at a pace that feels good.
+To stay in the loop on restocks and in-person events, sign up for my mailing list or follow me on Instagram.

 What are “seconds?”